CIMug-org/IEC-CIM-Language-Localization/index.md

-## IEC-CIM-Language-Locaisation Release Log
+## IEC-CIM-Language-Localization Release Log

 ### Release 1.0.0 [15-Jan-2021]
-Initial release of the **IEC-CIM-Language-Localisation** project.
+Initial release of the **IEC-CIM-Language-Localization** project.
 This release supports:

-- Translations to support Dutch for the IEC-CIM ontology at cim.puffinsemantics.com.
+- Translations in Dutch for the IEC-CIM ontology hosted at cim.puffinsemantics.com.